-- 1. The Commerce Commission (Commission) has been investigating Bear Cottage under the Fair Trading Act 1986 (Act).
+- 1. The Commerce Commission (Commission) has been investigating Karu Trading Company Limited (Karu) under the Fair Trading Act 1986 (Act).
 We have now completed our investigation and are writing to you to alert you to our concerns. - 2.
-In summary, the Commission considers that Bear Cottage is likely to have committed an offence against section 40(1) of the Act in that, contrary to section 30(1) of the Act, it supplied toy possum fur teddy bears that did not comply with a mandatory product safety standard.1
+In summary, the Commission considers that Karu is likely to have committed an offence against section 40(1) of the Act in that, contrary to section 30(1) of the Act, it supplied goods, namely possum fur teddy bears (teddy bears) that did not comply with the mandatory product safety standard for children's toys (safety standard).1